-- 5. Notice of non-reappointment or termination, or of intention not to recommend reappointment, must be given in writing in letter form.
-(See Policy 3.118 Reappointment, Non-reappointment, or Termination of Faculty and Other Exempt Employees with Term Appointments.) - 6.
-Criteria Granting Tenure - A. Criteria for granting tenure are consonant with the role and mission of Lewis-Clark State College.
+Notice of non-reappointment or termination, or of intention not to recommend reappointment, must be given in writing in letter form.
+(See Policy 3.118 Reappointment, Non-reappointment, or Termination of Faculty and Other Exempt Employees with Term Appointments.)

+7. Criteria Granting Tenure
-Accordingly, a faculty member seeking tenure is expected to meet high standards of performance and assume additional responsibilities relevant to their appointment.

-- B. A successful tenure candidate must demonstrate proficiency in 1) teaching; and two of the following three categories: 2) advising and/or mentoring, 3) scholarly/creative activity and professional development, 4) service.
-In addition, the faculty member must be able to demonstrate competence and professional growth in all four evaluation areas. - C. For faculty whose duties are primarily instructional, teaching and activities that develop and improve teaching will be weighed most heavily in any evaluation.
+- A. Criteria for granting tenure are consonant with the role and mission of LC State. - B. Accordingly, a faculty member seeking tenure is expected to meet high standards of performance and assume additional responsibilities relevant to their appointment. - C. A successful tenure candidate must demonstrate proficiency in teaching; and two of the following three categories: - i.
+Advising and/or mentoring, - ii.
+Scholarly/creative activity and professional development, and - iii.
+Service. - D. In addition, the faculty member must be able to demonstrate competence and professional growth in all four evaluation areas. - E. For faculty whose duties are primarily instructional, teaching and activities that develop and improve teaching will be weighed most heavily in any evaluation.
 For librarians, activities that increase access to knowledge will weigh most heavily.
-However, it is recognized that the faculty of Lewis-Clark State College perform varied tasks, and that the relative value placed on teaching, advising and mentoring, professional knowledge and skills, scholarly/creative activity and professional development, and service differ among faculty.
+However, it is recognized that the faculty of LC State perform varied tasks, and that the relative value placed on teaching, advising and mentoring, professional knowledge and skills, scholarly/creative activity and professional development, and service differ among faculty.
 Because of this, division chairs are to negotiate with the faculty member the relative importance of each criterion to the evaluation of an individual faculty member's performance.
-Each criterion will be weighed relative to its value to the division and its appropriateness to the College's role and mission.
+Each criterion will be weighed relative to its value to the division and its appropriateness to the college's role and mission.
 This weighing shall be used in a consistent fashion by all reviewers.

-7. Evidence
+8. Evidence

-- A. Each division shall publish a list of evidence appropriate for demonstrating competency/proficiency within the areas of 1) teaching, 2) advising and/or mentoring, - (1) scholarly/creative activity and professional development, and 4) service.
+- A. Each division shall publish a list of evidence appropriate for demonstrating competency/ proficiency within the areas of:

+- i.
+Teaching,

+- ii.
+Advising and/or mentoring,

+- iii.
+Scholarly/creative activity and professional development, and

+- iv.
+Service.

-8. Tenure Portfolio
+9. Tenure Portfolio